What is Wound Ostomy Nursing?

 - Patient counseling on emotional, personal or social matters

 Where Does an Ostomy Nurse Practice?

-There are a multitude of settings in which an ostomy nurse may practice.
-As part of their nursing career, WOC nurses have traditionally been employed in hospitals and other acute medicine settings.
-However, as quality of care for the aging and those with long term illnesses improves, more and more ostomy nurses are working in private homes and long term facilities.
+There is a multitude of settings in which an ostomy nurse may practice.
+As part of their nursing career, WOC nurses work in hospitals and other acute medicine settings.
+However, as the quality of care for the aging and those with long-term illnesses improves, more and more ostomy nurses are working in private homes and long-term facilities.
 Outpatient care is much more commonly provided by ostomy nurses now, thanks largely to changing standards of healthcare.

 Most nursing degree programs require candidates for WOC nursing to hold a bachelor’s degree.
-Once that is achieved, it is most typical for prospective nurses to gain a Master of Science in Nursing.
-Following the graduate nursing degree, a certificate program in wound, ostomy and continence care is generally the next step.
+Once you earn a BSN many prospective nurses move on to pursue a Master of Science in Nursing (MSN).
+Following the graduate nursing degree, a certificate program in a wound, ostomy, and continence care is generally the next step.

+Are wound care nurses in high demand?
 Nurses who gain WOC certification have an excellent occupational outlook as part of their nursing career.
 This is because the general population is aging and experiencing longer lifetimes than ever before.
-With a longer life span comes higher propensity toward medical procedures performed to extend life despite major obstacles once considered untreatable.
+With a longer life span comes a higher propensity toward medical procedures performed to extend life despite major obstacles once considered untreatable.

 Ostomy Nurse Personal Characteristics

-Education, experience and certifications are important as part of a WOC nursing career.
+Education, experience, and also certifications are important as part of a WOC nursing career.
 Also very important are the general disposition and personality characteristics of a nurse considering becoming an ostomy nurse.
 Bedside manner is extremely key in WOC nursing, for both patient well-being and the nurse’s career development.